m-decoster/glExamples/README.md

 **Compile**: `make billboards`
 **Run**: `cd bin; ./15-billboards.out`

-This example shows how to render billboards (2D sprites that are always oriented towards the camera) with a fixed size.
+This example shows how to render billboards (2D sprites that are always oriented towards the camera) with a fixed size, or a size that changes depending on the distance between the object and the camera.

 [Code](src/examples/15-billboards)